raspberrypilearning/anime-expressions/en/step_2.md

 --- /code ---

-**Tip:**: It's a good idea to add spaces at the beginning of lines to indent your code to make it easier to read.
+**Tip:** It's a good idea to add spaces at the beginning of lines to indent your code to make it easier to read.
 In HTML, you don’t need to add in the indents for the code to work.

 --- /task ---